 The transmission fluid and acetone mix compete in the search for the most effective penetrating oil for seized bolts.
 Ex-student and professional machinist, Bud Baker conducted a comparison test and published by Machinist's Workshop Magazine in the May and June 2007 edition.
 With the organized subjective test among the top commercially branded penetrating oil products, and with the recording of required torque to remove the frozen nut, The ATF acetone penetrating oil had the number 1 spot, requiring a maximum of 53 pounds of torque to break the nut.

 Good news for people who have no extra money for experiments, and people in the rural areas where varieties of penetrating and lubricating oil can be expensive and limited to one.

 The Vegetable oil and acetone mix was discovered by Drexel University Philadelphia, Pennsylvania, engineering students.
-Comparison tests of WD-40 Multi Use Oil, vegetable oil mixtures, and ATF were facilitated by a professor of engineering in Drexel University, Alex Moseson.
-Moseson’s students tested the research of Pat Delany, an E4C key member, that the vegetable mixture can be as effective as branded commercial penetrating oil.
+Comparison tests of WD-40 Multi-Use Oil, vegetable oil mixtures, and ATF were facilitated by a professor of engineering at Drexel University, Alex Moseson.
+Moseson's students tested the research of Pat Delany, an E4C key member, that the vegetable mixture can be as effective as branded commercial penetrating oil.

 The test was conducted with vegetable oil mixed with 10% acetone.
 Acetone is an active ingredient in removing nail polish, and an alternative chemical for paint thinners.
 For a more efficient effect, more acetone was added at 30%.
 Just costing one-tenth of the price of WD 40, the comparison tests show the effectiveness of vegetable oil and acetone more than the WD 40 and automatic transmission fluid.